dotnet/runtimelab/docs/README.md

 ### Parser

 The aggregation of the public ABI is done through the `ISwiftParser` interface.
 This interface defines the layout for concrete implementations responsible for parsing and collecting ABI information.
 Two implementations exist: Swift ABI parser and Swift interface parser.
 The Swift ABI parser aggregates ABI information based on an ABI json file.
 The Swift interface parser is designed to handle `.swiftinterface` files.
-The `.swiftinterface` file doesn't contain mangled names, and the parser should consumes the dynamic library (`.dylib`) to generate declarations.
+The `.swiftinterface` file doesn't contain mangled names, and the parser should consume the dynamic library (`.dylib`) to generate declarations.
 Currently, the tooling only implements the Swift ABI parser.

 ### Marshaller